 Using robots.txt, you can prevent search engines from accessing specific parts of your site, prevent the scanning of duplicate content and irrelevant content, and provide information to search engines on how to more efficiently scan your site.

-The file indicates to search engines which pages and files they can scan on your site.
-However, it’s not a foolproof way to control which pages will appear in Google’s index and which won’t.
+The file tells search engines which pages and files they can scan on your site.
+But it’s not a foolproof way to control which pages appear in Google’s index.

-tag – either at the code level on the specific page or at the server level (for instance, in the .htaccess file).
+To prevent a specific page from appearing in search results, use the noindex tag – either at the code level on the page itself or at the server level (for instance, in the .htaccess file).
+For WordPress specifically, you can also prevent search result pages from being indexed.

 Although many website administrators have heard of the term robots.txt, it doesn’t necessarily mean they understand how to use it correctly.
 Unfortunately, I’ve seen numerous misguided instructions on this topic.